sutch/image-building-sandbox/README.markdown

 1. SSH client
 1. text editor

-See [[Preparing the host machine]] for instructions on preparing the host machine.
+See [[Preparing the host machine|Preparing-the-host-machine]] for instructions on preparing the host machine.

 Successfully tested environments
 --------------------------------